DataSystemsGroupUT/DC-classification/readme.md

 10gb_labelling_vgg_gan.py

-Data Augmentation
+### Data Augmentation

-    This is the best labeling method that trains DCGAN on the labeled instances and generates synthetic images that are added in the training set.
-After new instances are added in the labeled set, VGG-16 is adopted to extract the features from all the labeled and unlabeled instances, thus features are extracted from subset_training, the rest of training instances and full validation instances.
-For synthetic image generation refer to the directory DCGAN.
+In this work, we employ DCGAN to generate synthetic patches.
+The DCGAN generator consists of a fully connected layer projecting an input of 100-dimensional uniform distribution to four convolution layers with filter sizes of 256, 128, 64 and 32 and kernel size of 5$\times$5.
+Except for the output layer, the used activation function is rectified linear unit (Relu).
+Batch normalization is performed on all layers except for the last one.
+We train a DCGAN on $D_{train}$ as a preprocessing step.
+The DCGAN is trained separately on each label using multi-channel image patches containing both the acquired image and the ground truth label.
+The number of synthetic examples generated for each class is 6k patches.
+Such 12k generated synthetic patches, denoted $D_{GAN}$, are then used to augment $D_{train}$.
+DCGAN is trained using Stochastic Gradient Descent as an optimizer for 1200 epochs with the \emph{batch size} of 16 and \emph{learning rate} equal to 0.0003.
+The loss function applied is a binary cross-entropy.
+Parameters are the same for both discriminator and generator.
+For $D_{GAN}$ synthetic patches generation, please refer to the directory DCGAN.

+### Feature extraction

+In our experiments, we have considered this approach.
+Inspired by~\cite{rakhlin2018deep}, in this work, we use a standard pre-trained VGG-16 network for feature extraction.
+We follow the same procedure for extracting features from both labelled and unlabelled data.
+We remove the fully connected layers from the VGG network and apply the Global Average Pooling operation to the four internal convolutions layers with 128, 256, 512, and 512 channels, respectively.
+Next, we concatenate them to form one vector of length 1408.
 For feature extraction, refer to the VGG_feature_extraction directory.
 Other labeling methods we have tried:

-1gb_labelling.py
+ * 1gb_labelling.py
     this method traines 1GB on the subset_training instances on the VGG-16 features.
-10gb_labelling_vgg.py
+* 10gb_labelling_vgg.py
-    this method trains 10GB on the subset_training instances, features extracted from  the VGG-16 network. dif_models_labelling.py
+    this method trains 10GB on the subset_training instances, features extracted from  the VGG-16 network.
+* dif_models_labelling.py
     This file consists of many machine learning classification algorithms.
 Featres are again extracted from VGG-16 pretrained network.
-10gb_labelling_pca
+* 10gb_labelling_pca
     this file traines 10gb models on the dimensionality reduced features using PCA.

 After you have labeled all the instances( full training, validation folders):